isi-vista/adam/docs/index.rst

 *******************
 System Architecture
 *******************
-A particular "run" of the ADAM system is described by an `Experiment`.
+A particular "run" of the ADAM system is described by an :code:`Experiment`.
-Every `Experiment` needs to know
+Every :code:`Experiment` needs to know

-- what `LanguageLearner` to use,
+- what :code:`LanguageLearner` to use,
-- what `Situation`\ s to present to the `LanguageLearner` to teach it,
+- what :code:`Situation`\ s to present to the :code:`LanguageLearner` to teach it,
-- what `Situation`\ s to present to the `LanguageLearner` to evaluate it,
+- what :code:`Situation`\ s to present to the :code:`LanguageLearner` to evaluate it,
 - what sort of analyses to perform on the result.

-There are a variety of ways to specify the situations for training and testing, but this is prototypically done by generating them procedurally using a `SituationTemplateProcessor`.
+There are a variety of ways to specify the situations for training and testing, but this is prototypically done by generating them procedurally using a :code:`SituationTemplateProcessor`.
-The way a `Situation` is presented to the `LanguageLearner` is controlled by a `LanguageGenerator` and a `PerceptualRepresentationGenerator`.
+The way a :code:`Situation` is presented to the :code:`LanguageLearner` is controlled by a :code:`LanguageGenerator` and a :code:`PerceptualRepresentationGenerator`.

-The analyses to perform on results are given by `DescriptionObserver`\ s.
+The analyses to perform on results are given by :code:`DescriptionObserver`\ s.

 Currently the ADAM system has no entry points and is interacted with entirely by unit tests,